vishrutay/ATAS/Versions/v1.1_CWS_CWNS_ATAS_Pipeline/README.md

-# ATAS v1.1 — CWS/CWNS Speech Timing Analysis Pipeline
+# ATAS v1.1 — CWS/CWNS Speech Timing Analysis Pipeline for Children

 ATAS v1.1 is a CWS/CWNS-focused extension of the Automatic Temporal Speech Analysis (ATAS) workflow.